dbt

 Dimensional data model

-A fact is a collection of information that refers to an action, event, or result of a business process.
-Facts typically describe the verbs of your business (ex. account creations, payments, and email events).
 A dimension, on the other hand, describes who or what took that action (think: users, accounts, customers, and invoices—the nouns of your business).
 Together, fact and dimension models form the tables that describe many modern businesses and offer an intuitive way to design the entities in your data warehouse.

-Before the rise and wide adoption of cloud data warehouses—where storage is cheap and compute costs became the larger concern—dimensional models were often designed into star or snowflake schemas to concretely define fact and dimension tables.
-This clean breakup of models was aimed to reduce the cost of large, wide tables with many columns.
+Before the rise and wide adoption of cloud data warehouses—where storage is cheap and compute costs become the larger concern—dimensional models were often designed into star or snowflake schemas to concretely define fact and dimension tables.
+This clean breakup of models aimed to reduce the cost of large, wide tables with many columns.

 An image of a simplified star schema